Bone marrow: Function

+Central hematopoietic and antigen-responsive organ

+That bone marrow is a priming site for T-cell responses to blood-borne antigens was first described in 2003.
+Mature circulating naïve T cells home to bone marrow sinuses after they have passed through arteries and arterioles.
+They transmigrate sinus endothelium and enter the parenchyma which contains dendritic cells (DCs).
+These have a capacity of antigen uptake, processing, and presentation.
+Cognate interactions between antigen-specific T cells and antigen-presenting DCs (APCs) in parenchyma lead to rapid T-APC cluster formation followed by T cell activation, T cell proliferation and T cell re-circulation to blood.
+These findings were corroborated and extended in 2013 by in situ two-photon dynamic imaging of mice skulls.

+Importance for storage and long-term survival of memory B and memory T cells

+Bone marrow is a nest for migratory memory T cells and a sanctuary for plasma cells.
+This has implications for adaptive immunity and vaccinology.
+Memory B and T cells persist in the parenchyma in dedicated survival niches organized by stromal cells.
+This memory can be maintained over long time periods in the form of quiescent cells or by repeated antigenic restimulation.
+Bone marrow protects and optimizes immunological memory during dietary restriction.
+In cancer patients, cancer-reactive memory T cells can arise in bone marrow spontaneously or after specific vaccination.
+Bone marrow is a center of a variety of immune activities: i) hematopoiesis, ii) osteogenesis, iii) immune responses, iv) distinction between self and non-self antigens, v) central immune regulatory function, vi) storage of memory cells, vii) immune surveillance of the central nervous system, viii) adaptation to energy crisis, ix) provision of mesenchymal stem cells for tissue repair.

 Mesenchymal stem cells

 The bone marrow stroma contains mesenchymal stem cells (MSCs), which are also known as marrow stromal cells.
 These are multipotent stem cells that can differentiate into a variety of cell types.
 MSCs have been shown to differentiate, in vitro or in vivo, into osteoblasts, chondrocytes, myocytes, marrow adipocytes and beta-pancreatic islets cells.

 Bone marrow barrier

 The blood vessels of the bone marrow constitute a barrier, inhibiting immature blood cells from leaving the marrow.
 Only mature blood cells contain the membrane proteins, such as aquaporin and glycophorin, that are required to attach to and pass the blood vessel endothelium.
 Hematopoietic stem cells may also cross the bone marrow barrier, and may thus be harvested from blood.

 Lymphatic role

 The red bone marrow is a key element of the lymphatic system, being one of the primary lymphoid organs that generate lymphocytes from immature hematopoietic progenitor cells.
 The bone marrow and thymus constitute the primary lymphoid tissues involved in the production and early selection of lymphocytes.
 Furthermore, bone marrow performs a valve-like function to prevent the backflow of lymphatic fluid in the lymphatic system.